andrewcampagna/JHook/README.md

 watcher.run_hook()
 ```

-Accessing data from within the watcher is simple but must follow some slightly more complicated but not painful.
+Accessing data from within the watcher is simple but must follow some slightly more complicated but not painful rules.
 When creating the argument dictionary, if we use the reserved keywords **last_st_data**, **jfile_data**, or **file_abs_path**
 with empty values, they will be filled, unpacked, and passed in as arguments.